 You must customize the Installation Media Configuration section in the applicable kickstart file to specify the network protocol and location of the operating-system installation files.
-See below and Table 8 on page 52 for an example section from the Red Hat Linux 7.3 sample kickstart file that comes with the ServerGuide Scripting Toolkit:
+See the following example and Table 6 on page 52 for an example section from the Red Hat Linux 7.3 sample kickstart file that comes with the ServerGuide Scripting Toolkit.

-Table 8.
+Table 6.
 Kickstart file details